TYPO3-Console/TYPO3-Console/Documentation/CommandReference/Index.rst

 ``--force``
   Cache is forcibly flushed (low level operations are performed) ``--files-only``
-  Only file caches are flushed (low level operations are performed)
+  Only file caches are flushed